raganwald/raganwald.github.com/_posts/2015-02-17-simple-iterators-in-javascript.md

 Many operations on iterables return iterables.
 Our `mapIterableWith` returns an iterable.
 But the iterable it returns is not the same kind of collection as the iterable it consumes.
 If we give it a `Stack3`, we don't get a stack back.
 We just get an iterable.
 (If we want a specific kind of collection, we have to gather the iterable into a collection.
 We'll see how to do that below.)

-Here are two more operations on iterables, `filterIterableWith` and `until`:
+Here are two more operations on iterables, `filterIterableWith` and `untilIterable`:

 {% highlight javascript %}
 const filterIterableWith = (fn, iterable) =>